 “Traditional credit card companies will overextend you because they know people are susceptible to overspending,” Joseph said.
 “We try to strike the right balance.
 So, when you withdraw on the app, a notification encourages you to maintain that 30% ratio or below to improve your score continuously.”

 Grain keeps the fine print to an absolute minimum, opting for a targeted communications approach that provides information necessary for the task.

 “We try to tie information to the intent or action you’re taking on the product,” Joseph said.
 “That smaller amount of information is more digestible to users, and they can retain it much easier.”

 Grain puts the financial puzzle together in a new way for consumers looking to make banking work for them.
 People who want to use credit to build something positive will find that Grain is on their side.

-“Our intent is to provide the right amount of money for day-to-day purchases — small-dollar items that won’t impact you excessively,” Joseph said.
-“Once they use the app, users understand that goal, and they share the product with their friends.”
+“We intend to provide the right amount of money for day-to-day purchases — small-dollar items that won’t impact you excessively,” Joseph said.
+“Once they use the app, users understand that goal and share the product with their friends.”